connorjnel/ZTM---Complete-Web-Dev/16-databases/databases.md

   Filters table to show results that column name value starts with A - case sensitive
 - SELECT `*` FROM users ORDER BY score DESC;
   Order results using column by descending order, ASC for ascending order
+- SELECT AVG(column) FROM table_name;
+  shows average of column
+- SELECT SUM(column) FROM table_name;
+  shows sum of column
+- SELECT COUNT(column) FROM table_name;
+  shows count of column

+## Creating login database

+`CREATE TABLE login ( ID serial NOT NULL PRIMARY KEY, secret VARCHAR (100) NOT NULL, name text UNIQUE NOT NULL );` Create a table called login, first column is called serial, has auto incrementing number for datatype and cant be empty and is primary db key second column is called secret, has variable length string as datatype, cant be empty final column is called name, datatype is text and it has tobe unique and not empty

+## Joining tables

+- TIP
+  Data is stored in different tables because its more efficient that way, almost like seperation of concerns
+- `SELECT * FROM users JOIN login ON users.name = login.name;`
+  Join tables together using key column that exists in both tables ie. name.

+## Delete value from table / Delete whole table

+- `DELETE FROM users WHERE name='Sally';`
+  Delete user sally from users table, please use carefully
+- `DROP TABLE login;`
+  Delete whole table - careful
+- `ALTER TABLE users DROP COLUMN score;`
+  Remove column from table